comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-spec.md

 ## 3. Technical and UX Design Choices

-At least one technical and one user experience design choice your team weighed the trade-offs with justification for the decision (we chose X over Y, because…)

 **Technical**:
 We created a stopTime observable to stop getRemainingTime from running every second indefinitely to preserve efficiency.
 We used .next() to emit a new value to the observable in the reservation service's cancel() and checkout() methods.
 Using console logs, we determined that this did stop it.
 However, when you reload the page, it started calling getRemainingTime again.
 To fix this, we chose to imbed the call in an if statement to check the reservation's state.